JGRennison/OpenTTD-patches/README.md

 * Add a setting to scale town growth rate by proportion of town cargo transported.
 * Add "indifferent" mode to the town council attitude to area restructuring setting.
 * Disallow converting town-owned roads to types with the no houses flag.
+* Add public roads (road network automatically built between towns) at map generation and in the scenario editor.

 #### Industries